typemill/docs/04-for-plugin-developers/02-documentation/02-field-overview.md

       value: This is my text that should be displayed in the form.
 ````

-Paragraphs can be useful for [public form](/for-developers/documentation/public-forms) , e.g. if you want to add a legal notice or a longer explanation.
-It is also possible to use the user-input of another plugin-field for the paragraph, so the user can edit for the example the legal notice of a contact form.
+Paragraphs can be useful for [public forms](/for-developers/documentation/public-forms), e.g. if you want to add a legal notice or a longer explanation.
+It is also possible to use the user input of another plugin-field for the paragraph, so the user can edit, for another example, the legal notice of a contact form.

 ## Example for a complete yaml configuration

-To sum it up, this is a complete example of a yaml configuration file for a plugin with the meta-description, a default value and a field definition for user input:
+To sum it up, this is a complete example of a YAML configuration file for a plugin with the meta description, a default value, and a field definition for user input:

 ````
 name: Example Plugin